Choosing Your Own Doctor

-Our teens are a good time to start taking charge of our health care — and part of that means seeing a doctor we like.
-So what's the best way to go about finding the right doc for you?
+The teen years are a good time to start taking charge of your health care.
+Part of that means seeing a health care provider you like.
+What's the best way to do that?

 First, consider how comfortable you are with your current doctor.
 Taking charge of your health doesn't mean you have to switch.
 Lots of teens prefer to see the pediatrician who has cared for them since they were babies.
 But you can't see a pediatrician forever.
 That's why some people decide to move on to an adult physician.